du-paludo/bd-rails/README.md

-# README
+# Ruby on Rails database

-Para fazer login no sistema como administrador, utilize as seguintes credenciais:
+This repository implements a simple database using the Ruby on Rails framework.

-E-mail: admin@example.com
+To login in the system as administrator, use the following credentials:
-Senha: 123456
+- **E-mail:** admin@example.com

-Para fazer login como usuário, crie uma conta ou faça login com as seguintes credenciais:
+- **Password:** 123456

-E-mail: user@example.com
+To login as an user, create an account or login with the following credentials:
-Senha: 123456
+- **E-mail:** user@example.com

-Quando for requisitado um cliente, insira o CPF dele para identificá-lo.
+- **Password:** 123456